New film/TV BlueStar Studios being built on former military base Fort Gillem in Forest Park

 Other new studios joining the fray including Athena Studios in Athens, Assembly Studios in Doraville on the former General Motors assembly plant property and Electric Owl Studios near the Indian Creek MARTA station.

-Currently, the state has more than 110 purpose-built stages available for use and dozens of repurposed ones.
-The new studios could increase stage capacity in Georgia by more than 50% in the next 24 months.
+Currently, the state has more than 60 purpose-built soundstages available for use and dozens of repurposed ones.
+The planned new studios could more than double stage capacity in Georgia over the next 24 months.

 Fort Gillem for years has been a source of high hopes and angst for Clayton County.
 The former Army post served for some 70 years as a key logistics hub and economic engine for the county.